lsst-dm/dmtn-193/index.rst

 In most cases, the Rubin Science Platform does not need to support cross-origin requests.
 When different components need to talk to each other, those requests are normally made by the server, not by JavaScript executed in the web browser.
-Use of the Portal Aspect from the Notebook Aspect is the one exception and is discussed in ref:`notebook-portal`.
+Use of the Portal Aspect from the Notebook Aspect is the one exception and is discussed in :ref:`notebook-portal`.

 Application design
 ------------------